compound-finance/comet/docs/README.md

 ### Get Asset Info By Address

-This method returns asset information of a specific asset.
+This function returns asset information of a specific asset.

 #### Comet